Cars - NL Host Nation

 If a tax-free car is exported, the following situations may occur:

 In this case, a Note Verbale, a copy of the registration certificate and a ‘Request to waive the tax exemption for a vehicle’ form should be sent to Team IFB.
 Team IFB will inform the RDW in Veendam that the car has been exported and request that the car’s special registration be terminated after three months.
 This allows enough time for transportation and de-registration.
 The RDW will inform the person concerned in writing and the special registration will be cancelled as of the date mentioned in the letter.
-If you do not return the registration certificate, the CBM (Centraal Bureau Motorrijtuigenbelasting) in Apeldoorn will continue to send the owner motor vehicle tax bills (if applicable).
-The RDW will inform the person concerned in writing and the special registration will be cancelled as of the date mentioned in the letter.
+The car’s special registration plates must be destroyed.
+If the registration certificate is not cancelled, the CBM (Centraal Bureau Motorrijtuigenbelasting) in Apeldoorn will continue to send the owner motor vehicle tax bills (if applicable).

 The RDW will inform the person concerned in writing and the special registration will be cancelled as of the date mentioned in the letter.
+The special registration plates must be destroyed.

 10.5 Change of address

-The RDW in Veendam uses the data registered in the personal records database of the Ministry of Foreign Affairs (PROBAS) to register and issue special registration plates.
+The RDW in Veendam uses the data registered in the personal records database of the Ministry of Foreign Affairs (PROBAS) to register and issue special registration numbers.
 For proper registration of your vehicle, it is important to notify the Ministry of Foreign Affairs as soon as possible of any changes to your home address.
 If the address on your registration certificate is no longer correct, it is not necessary to apply for a new registration certificate.
 It will be changed in the vehicle registration database when your address is updated in PROBAS.

 10.6 Driving licences

-Driving in the Netherlands is only permitted with a valid driving licence.
-Driving without a driving licence is a criminal offence.
+The Protocol Department therefore advises anyone who prefers to keep their foreign driving licence not to exchange their foreign driving licence (Note Verbale DPG-BZ2513760, 13 March 2025).
 Privileged persons with a valid driving licence are allowed to drive with their foreign driving licence in the Netherlands in combination with a valid privileged person’s identity card issued by the Ministry of Foreign Affairs.
-It is not necessary to show your privileged person’s identity card, though you are strongly advised to keep it on hand at all times.
-Privileged persons may exchange their foreign driving licence for a Dutch driving licence by following procedure a or b in section 12.6.1 below.
+It is not necessary to show your privileged person’s identity card, but you are strongly advised to have it with you at all times.
+Experience has shown that it can be helpful to have a (preferably certified) translation of the foreign driving licence with you.

 10.6.1 Exchanging a foreign driving licence